nbeaver/textmerg-labels-example/post.md

     \end{document}

 Unfortunately, the formatting has been disturbed in the switch.
+In particular, the column spacing is larger.
 Here is a comparison of the two:

 <!-- TODO: add comparison -->